 Whether you are a small business owner, blogger, or freelancer, you need legal disclaimers on your website and in this post we’ll be giving you website disclaimer examples.
 Legal disclaimers help to reduce your legal liability if something happens to your visitors because of any information that’s on your site and they also help you avoid racking up hefty fines from the Federal Trade Commission (“FTC”).
 Disclaimers prevent your visitors from suing you over things like copyright infringement, unmet expectations, cyber-bullying, and more.

-In this blog we’ll walk you through 5 examples of disclaimers you may need for your website and provide with a few free templates to help protect you and your business!
+In this blog, we’ll walk you through 5 types of disclaimers + disclaimer examples you may need for your website and provide with a few free templates to help protect you and your business!

-A disclaimer is a notice or statement designed to limit the liability of a party associated with the website, such as you (if you are the owner of the website) or other parties (such as your employer or customers).
-A disclaimer may also inform users of certain risks associated with using the website, such as if it contains adult themes or material that may be offensive to some users.
+A disclaimer is a statement that limits your liability and disclaims certain warranties and liabilities that may arise from your activities.
+It informs a party that the website owner is limiting their legal liability to visitors on their website.
+A legal disclaimer may also inform users of certain risks associated with using the website, such as if it contains adult themes or material that may be offensive to some users.
 The information in a legal disclaimer may also help protect your intellectual property rights to the content on your website.
 Normally you’ll find a disclaimers in the website terms and conditions.

 A disclaimer example on The CEO Legal Loft is: